The NSW Government is helping kids get creative with the new Creative Kids program.

 - Circus arts

-learning and developing a specific creative skill (private or group based) delivered in person or 'virtually' over 4 weeks or more.
-'Virtually' includes tuition delivered by technology, such as Skype, with live interaction between the student and tutor/teacher) through a set of lessons/activities/workshops
+learning and developing a specific creative skill (private or group based) delivered in person or 'virtually' (includes tuition delivered by technology, such as Skype, with live interaction between the student and tutor/teacher) through a set of lessons/activities/workshops

-masterclass or question time with a high-profile artist or performer, relating to skills and art form development.
+masterclass or question time with a high-profile artist/performer, relating to skills and artform development.

 What types of activities are excluded from the program?

 Ineligible activities are: